netw0rm/atlaskit/packages/ak-flag/docs/USAGE.md

 # Flag

 Flags are used for confirmations, alerts, and acknowledgments that require minimal user interaction.
-They are event-driven messages that appear over screen content at the bottom left of the screen emerging from the navigation.
+They are event-driven messages that appear over screen content at the bottom left of the screen, emerging from the navigation.

 Multiple flags can be shown at the same time.
 The top-most flag is always visible, with remaining flags stacked vertically underneath.